 Experience the new Old West at Rawhide Western Town and Event Center in the Southeast Valley.

-This fun, family-friendly outing is a great opportunity to step back in time and experience everything from panning for gold to a live action stunt show.
+This fun, family-friendly outing provides a great opportunity to step back in time and experience everything from panning for gold to a live-action stunt show.

 Located on the Gila River Indian Community, just southwest of Chandler, Rawhide Western Town is the state’s largest 1880s Western-themed family entertainment venue and steakhouse.

 Here are some of the fun things to expect when you visit.